GadzeFinance/etherfi-sync-clientv2/README.md

   "PATH_TO_PRYSYM_SH": "<folder path to the ./prysym.sh file>" }
 ```

+## How to Use
 > Note: Make sure to replace the placeholder values with your own information.
-5. Run listener: `./etherfi-sync-clientv2 listen`
+1. Run listener: `./etherfi-sync-clientv2 listen`
-6. Run add key to prsym:  `./etherfi-sync-clientv2 add <bidder id>`
+2. Run add key to prsym:  `./etherfi-sync-clientv2 add <bidder id>`
-7. If any configuration values are missing, the program may prompt you to enter them.
+3. If any configuration values are missing, the program may prompt you to enter them.

 That's it!
 The Etherfi Sync Client will now automatically query the graph for any won auctions and import the necessary information for prysm.